ICICIPruDirectG/ICICIPruDirectG.github.io/_posts/2023-05-25-embodiment-2-voice.markdown

 ### Installation

 I am running Windows 11, Powershell, pyenv w/3.10.5.
-What this means for AI Voice Cleanup is that I had to comment out all the venv commands and let it rely on pyenv managed python:
+What this means for AI Voice Cloning is that I had to comment out all the venv commands and let it rely on pyenv managed python:

 in `setup-cuda.bat` - a script you should run after cloning the repo
 ```